Second Temple Judaism

-Second Temple Judaism is the Jewish religion as it developed during the Second Temple period, which began with the construction of the Second Temple around 516 BCE and ended with the destruction of Jerusalem in 70 CE.
-This period was marked by the emergence of multiple religious currents as well as extensive cultural, religious, and political developments among Jews.
+Second Temple Judaism refers to the Jewish religion as it developed during the Second Temple period, which began with the construction of the Second Temple in Persian Judah around 516 BCE and ended with the destruction of Jerusalem amidst the First Jewish–Roman War in 70 CE.
+This period was marked by the emergence of multiple religious currents as well as extensive cultural, religious, and political developments among the Jewish people.
 It saw the progression of the Hebrew Bible canon, the synagogue, and Jewish eschatology.
-Additionally, the rise of Christianity began in the final years of the Second Temple period.
+Additionally, the rise of Christianity began in the final years of the Second Temple period—initially as a Jewish sect, but eventually as a distinct religion in its own right.

-According to Jewish tradition, authentic prophecy (Nevu'ah) ceased during the early years of the Second Temple period; this left Jews without their version of divine guidance at a time when they felt most in need of support and direction.
-Under Hellenistic rule, the growing Hellenization of Judaism became a source of resentment among Jewish traditionalists who clung to strict monotheistic beliefs.
+According to Jewish tradition, authentic prophecy (Nevu'ah) ceased during the early years of the Second Temple period, leaving religious Jews without their version of divine guidance at a time when they felt most in need of support and direction.
+Under Hellenistic rule, the growing Hellenization of Judaism became a source of resentment among Jewish traditionalists, who clung to strict monotheistic beliefs.
 Opposition to Hellenistic influence on Jewish religious and cultural practices was a major catalyst for the Maccabean Revolt against the Seleucid Empire.
 Following the establishment of the Hasmonean dynasty, traditional Judaism was reasserted by the Maccabees across the Land of Israel as they expanded their independent territory.
 The later years of the Second Temple period saw the development of several Jewish messianic ideas.
 From c.
-170 BCE to 30 CE, five successive generations of the Zugot headed the Jews' spiritual affairs.
+170 BCE to 30 CE, five successive generations of the Zugot headed Jewish spiritual affairs.

 The late Second Temple period saw the emergence of several Jewish schools or groups.
-The Pharisees, an influential group, included members from both the priesthood and the general population, and believed both the Written Torah and ancestral traditions were equally binding.
+The Pharisees, as one influential group, included members from both the priesthood and the general population, and believed both the Written Torah and ancestral traditions were equally binding.
 The Sadducees, consisting of high priests and aristocrats, rejected the resurrection of the dead.
-The Essenes criticized the temple's practices, deeming the priests illegitimate and the rituals flawed.
+The Essenes criticized the practices of the Temple, deeming the priests illegitimate and the rituals flawed.
 They expected a victory of good over evil, with some members choosing to live in isolation.
-Nonetheless, most Jews were not affiliated with any particular group and practiced common traditions such as observing the Shabbat, celebrating holidays, attending synagogue, making pilgrimages to the Temple, following dietary laws, and circumcising their newborn males.
+Nonetheless, most Jews were not affiliated with any particular group and practiced common traditions like observing Shabbat, celebrating holidays, attending synagogue, making pilgrimages to the Temple, following Mosaic dietary laws, and circumcising their newborn males.

-After the Temple's destruction in 70 CE, Judaism shifted away from temple-based rituals, including sacrificial worship, and adapted to a new framework without its sacred center.
-Jewish sectarianism disappeared, while the Pharisees, later succeeded by the rabbis, emerged as the leading force.
-This transition focused on Torah observance, ethical deeds, communal prayer, and rabbinical law, giving rise to Rabbinic Judaism, the dominant form since late antiquity.
+After the Roman army destroyed the Second Temple and the rest of Jerusalem in 70 CE, Judaism shifted away from Temple-based rituals, including sacrificial worship, and adapted to a new framework without its sacred centre.
+Jewish sectarianism disappeared, while the Pharisees, later succeeded by the rabbis, emerged as the leading religious force.
+This transition focused on Torah observance, ethical deeds, communal prayer, and rabbinical law—giving rise to Rabbinic Judaism, which has remained the dominant form of the religion since late antiquity.